mnellemann/hmci/README.md

   - On DEB based systems: **sudo dpkg -i hmci_x.y.z-n_all.deb**
 - Copy the **/opt/hmci/doc/hmci.toml** configuration example into **/etc/hmci.toml** and edit the configuration to suit your environment.
 The location of the configuration file can be changed with the *--conf* option.
 - Run the **/opt/hmci/bin/hmci** program in a shell, as a @reboot cron task or configure as a proper service - there are instructions in the *doc/readme-service.md* file.
-- When started, *hmci* will try to create the InfluxDB database named hmci, if not found.
+- When started, *hmci* expects the InfluxDB database to be created by you.

 ### 4 - Grafana Configuration